nachogon1/organization-repositories-checker/README.md

 at the different stages.
 For that purpose, the developer must change the .env file indicated in `configs.py` at root level. <br>
 Once the project is configured, then run `make schedule` for activating the organization repository checker scheduler.
-Currently it is set to run every day at 9:00.
+Currently it is set to run every day at 9:00 AM.
 To change this setup it is necessary to go to `scheduler/scripts.py`  and know about python `aioschedule`.<br>
 To run the organization checker from the API, please go to the API Documentation.